Block House Creek Elementary

 What is a school counselor?

 A professional school counselor is different from a therapeutic counselor.
 I am a teacher who has had special training to help students find success in education.

-School counselors provide services to students, parents, school staff and the community in the following areas:
+When using the ASCA National Model, school counselors provide services to students, parents, school staff and the community in the following areas: